 Send Email Blast Campaign

-Before sending your campaign to all subscribers, test your email.
-Send a copy to yourself to check how it looks in different inboxes and devices.
+Before sending your campaign to all subscribers, make sure your email delivery is optimized by testing how your message appears across different devices and inboxes to avoid spam filters.
+Send a copy to yourself to check how it looks.

 Once you’re happy, either schedule your email for a specific time or send it immediately.
 Consider when your audience is most likely to engage with your content.